AkashRegmi/Weather-App/README.md

 To run the Project
-1) first clone it from my Hithub.
+1) first clone it from my Github.
 2) Go to the folder Directory by doing cd WEATHER APP in terminal.
 3) Agaim, in terminal type  npm run dev